terra-campaigns/arrival/campaign/context/calendar.md

 - Translation cycle around the sun
 - Planet pulsing energy
 - Moon cycles, which emits shadow energy

+Guemenos have very long winters (3 to 5 years) every 20 years or so.
+During the coldest part in the winter, average temperatures could be up to 20C lower than normal temperatures.
+There are also summers, which tend to be short (less than 1 year), where average temperatures are 10 to 15 degrees warmer than normal.
+The very dim winter days tend to be as short as 4 hours, while high summer nights don't exist.

 The last documented season cycles are represented below.